etomica/ZENO/cpp/doc/release/sphinx/Input.rst

 Force-field file
 ~~~~~~~~~~~~~~~~

-Virial-coefficient calculations require a force-field file.
+Virial-coefficient calculations may use a force-field file.
 The name of this file is specified in the ``.bod`` as follows

 .. code-block:: none